francescogerardomarra/its/modulo27/2_ubuntu_vm_guide.md

 ## Step 2: Install VirtualBox

 ### 2.1 Run the Installer
-- Locate the VirtualBox installer you downloaded (e.g., `VirtualBox-x.x.x-xxxx-Win.exe`).
+- Locate the VirtualBox installer you downloaded (e.g. `VirtualBox-x.x.x-xxxx-Win.exe`).
 - Double-click the installer to launch it.

 ### 2.2 Follow Installation Steps